What is a museum?

 Events and training…

-Most people following a professional or management career in museums have a postgraduate professional qualification.
-The Museums & Galleries Yearbook lists all available postgraduate museum studies courses.
+Most people following a professional or management career in museums have a postgraduate professional qualification, but this may not be necessary for other roles.

 How much do people working in museums earn?